nandakola/aCloudManage/readme.md

 ## Usage

-Login to Azure PS and create a function app
+Login to Azure CLI and create a function app

 ```
 az functionapp create --name <function App name> --storage-account <storage account> --consumption-plan-location <location/eastus> --resource-group <resource group name>
 ```
 > Note: If you get an error try changing the functionapp name

-after creating the function app , deploy the app from github directly.
+After creating the function app , deploy the app from github directly.

 ```
 az functionapp deployment source config --name <function App name> --resource-group <resource group name> --branch master --repo-url https://github.com/nandakola/aCloudManage --manual-integration
 ```
-hang on tight , it will take sometime... once the dpeloyment is completed got to Azure portal and stop the app , we need to update the Azure configuration before we run it.
+Hang on tight , it will take sometime... once the dpeloyment is completed got to Azure portal and stop the app , we need to update the Azure configuration before we run it.

 Azure function app screen you will find an URL to the function app, copy that it will look something like bellow.